doyousketch2/eAWB/README.md

 *Some images may need more aggressive filtering than others.*

-*If the color appears off*, Undo,
+*If the color appears off*, Undo & try Highlight Clip 10 instead.
-look at histogram for each of the colors,
-and decide if it needs more in the highlights or shadows.

 Eyes are more sensitive to light regions than shadows, so
 I would venture a guess highlights may need tweaking to get good results.